laurenray/OERgame/README.md

 Module 1.
 Assignment 1.
 "Create an Open Educational Resource" 9.30.2018

 My OER is in the form of a game.
 Last year I learned the very basics of the Python programming language in a workshop.
 At that time, I developed a simple game, which I adapted for this assignment.
 This was very much a learning experience for me, as I am a novice when it comes to coding.
-I created an open source repository here on GitHub for my game, and gave it a GNU General Public License v3.0  <a href=" ">.
+I created an open source repository here on GitHub for my game, and gave it a GNU General Public License v3.0  <a href="https://github.com/laurenray/OERgame/blob/master/LICENSE">.
 GitHub is a public repository that makes it possible to store, co-develop, and openly license code.

 I also shared the game on Repl.it, an online tool that allows me to share the code and have other users run it (play the game).
 Content published on a public repl, such as my game, are automatically published with an MIT license: https://repl.it/site/docs/misc/licensing.